 Agra Fort if you haven’t guessed yet, is another fort!
 The towering walls on the outskirts of Agra hide beautiful gardens and palaces.
 Sadly, construction work had much of it closed off on our visit.

 Delhi, the capital of India is a mind-blowing sensory over load.
-Loud, brash and in your face it gives you a glimpse into the chaos, crowds and pollution of this giant of a city.
+Loud, brash and in your face it gives you a glimpse into the chaos, crowds and pollution of this giant of a city, here we took the time to see some of the best attractions in Delhi.

 Qutb Minar is the highest red-brick tower in the world.
 Built in the late 1100 it is a victory monument to the fall of a Hindu state.